markmoxon/c64-elite-flicker-free/README.md

 will produce two disk images in the `compiled-game-disks` folder that contain the patched game, which you can then load into an emulator or real machine.

 The build process also verifies the build against binaries that are known to be correct, and BeebAsm log files and interim binaries are saved in the `work` folder.
+This is useful for debugging.

 ---